allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 ### Who is an actor?

-Alberto Brandolini is explaining that
+In his book Alberto Brandolini explains that
 > *The goal is not to match the right yellow sticky note to every event in the flow.
 Adding significant people adds more
 > clarity, but the goal is to trigger some insightful conversation: wherever the behaviour depends on a different type
 > of user, wherever special actions need to be taken, and so on.*

-The lack of precision is helping in discussion and exploration &mdash; it can be a specific person for example *in our business model only Mrs. Smith can issue an invoice*, or after some time reservation is cancelled &mdash; so even *Time* can be an actor.
-Another example *order cancellation* can have two actors: client and CEX worker.
+The lack of precision is helping in discussion and exploration &mdash; it can be a specific person for example *in our business model only Mrs. Smith can issue an invoice*, or after some time reservation is cancelled &mdash; so even *time* can be an actor.
+Another example: *order cancellation* can have two actors: client and CEX worker.

 System - application / department / other companies - is a piece of the whole process, but is beyond our control.